SCIInstitute/ShapeWorks/Documentation/Install/Mac_README.md

 - To run an example:

 ```
-$ cd Examples/Python
 $ python RunUseCase.py --use_case [insert name of use case here]
 ```

-- For names for the use cases that are currently release, run:
+- For names for the use cases that are currently released, run:

 ```
 $ python RunUseCase.py --help